VinchC/VinchC/README.md

 ### Welcome on my GitHub profile !

-### Currently following an alternated training as a Teacher Assistant in JavaScript and PHP, I'm listening to job opportunities as a Web Developper to start a new challenge in the near future.
+<p>Currently following an alternated training as a Teacher Assistant in JavaScript and PHP, I'm listening to job opportunities as a Web Developper to start a new challenge in the near future.</p>

 ### Tech and tools discovered during my training